icylisper/janet-lambda/README.md

 ```

-Make sure that the executable is named `bootstrap`
+Make sure that the executable is named `bootstrap`.
+Also see example/
+for how to use the lambda library

 Building the Executable on AmazonLinux
 --------------------------------------